Cumdach: Study and conservation

-Although most of the extant book shaped protective shrines are mentioned in Irish annals, they were not properly described until the early 19th century, when antiquarians and collectors such as George Petrie began to seek them out from hereditary collections.
-Most are badly damaged, including due to general wear and tear over the centuries, events such as fires at their holding location, or most usually, having elements such as their gemstones removed for sale by their owners.
+Although most of the extant book-shaped protective shrines are mentioned in Irish annals, they were not properly described until the early 19th century when antiquarians and collectors such as George Petrie began to seek them out from hereditary collections.
+Most are badly damaged, including due to general wear and tear over the centuries, events such as fires at their holding location, or most usually having elements such as their gemstones removed for sale by their owners.
 A majority are now in the NMI.

 The most significant lost cumdachs mentioned in Irish annals, which are also the three earliest, are the shrines for the Book of Armagh (added 938 AD), Book of Durrow (c.
-877—91) and the shrine for the Book of Kells (which may have only been an ornamental metal container, rather than an permanently sealed and illustrated cover), which is recorded as plundered in the 1007 annals of Ulster.
+877—91) and the shrine for the Book of Kells (which may have only been an ornamental metal container, rather than a permanently sealed and illustrated cover), which is recorded as plundered in the 1007 annals of Ulster.